The Dangers of Paint Stripping

 Paint stripping, as a necessary part of Bathtub refinishing, has a lot of threats that it poses from the bathtub refinishing products.
 It has been identified that most bathtub refinishing products contain Isocyanates.
 Isocyanates are cancer-causing chemicals and were commonly used in the traditional bathtub refinishing process.
 Chemical off-gassing occurs long after the surface, i.e., the door surface, has been refinished, and poses health risks and severe illness to the end user or the applicator.
 The centre of diseases and control says that Isocyanates are usually irritating to the skin, the respiratory tract and the mucous membrane.
 This results in complications such as asthma and hypersensitivity pneumonitis.

 Some paint strippers contain Toluene, as an active organic ingredient.
 Toluene is flammable and is commonly associated with epidemics such as dermatitis, narcosis, muscular weaknesses, and even heart arrhythmia at high levels.
 Its chronic exposure can cause brain damage, kidney and liver-related problems, due to this solvent vapour produced during the paint stripping process.
 They as well cause internal organs injury when absorbed via the skin.

 Strippers containing Methanol

 Other paint strippers contain Methanol.
-Methanol is known to be highly flammable and hence during paint stripping process, if the applicator is not careful, the Methyl Alcohol vapor may result in a fire breakout.
-The vapor also poses threats to health since, when inhaled, it enters the bloodstream and once absorbed, it acts on the central nervous system causing blurred vision, or even optic nerve damage, which may eventually lead to permanent loss of eyesight.
-The vapor is also dangerous if ingested.
+Methanol is known to be highly flammable and hence during paint stripping process, if the applicator is not careful, the Methyl Alcohol vapour may result in a fire breakout.
+The vapour also poses threats to health since, when inhaled, it enters the bloodstream and once absorbed, it acts on the central nervous system causing blurred vision, or even optic nerve damage, which may eventually lead to permanent loss of eyesight.
+The vapour is also dangerous if ingested.